AutomateSecOps/Blocking-Domains-Automated/README.md

 Under the [tines](story) folder, I include the pagination loop for building the array in order to obtain the destination's Umbrella ID.

+I opened a ticket with Umbrella support to update their API schema to allow for a direct query for a destiatnion's Umbrella ID.

 In addition, I have two workflows which manage the entire lifecycle of the blocked destination.
-The first IOC management workflow adds the blocked destination to a sunset list.
-The second one filters the sunset list for blocked destinations older than 90 days, which can be changed.
+The first IOC management workflow adds or removes the blocked destination to a sunset list.
+The second one filters the sunset list for blocked destinations older than 90 days.

 ## A Trigger action to check the sunset list prior to removing it from the Tines Resource.
 While performing quality checks on the workflow, I selected the Remove action from the webform instead of the Add action.
 When the domain IOC was sent to the IOC management workflow, it generated a null value when checking for the index of the IOC since it was not present in the sunset list.
-For some reason, the Tines action removed a random domain from the sunset list.
+For some reason the null value caused the Tines action to remove a random domain from the sunset list.

 I use this trigger to prevent this from happening:
 <img src="./images/Trigger_IOC_Present.png">